ryansch/docker-pihole/README.md

-# Pihole + macvlan + cloudflared DoH + cloudflare gateway
+# Pihole + macvlan + NextDNS

-This repo sets up pihole with an upstream DoH connection to Cloudflare Gateway for custom traffic filtering.
+This repo sets up pihole with an upstream DoH connection to NextDNS for custom traffic filtering.

 I've set up my pihole container to have its own ip address to get around issues with opening port 53 and host networking.
 In this setup my pihole container runs on 192.168.8.4.
 Additionally, you need to set up a second container ip so the container can talk to the raspberry pi itself; I've picked 192.168.8.20 for this purpose.

-It also places the cloudflared container directly into the pihole container's network so that pihole can query it over 127.0.0.1.
+It also places the NextDNS container directly into the pihole container's network so that pihole can query it over 127.0.0.1.

 The conditional forwarding setup assumes you have a dhcp server running on 192.168.8.1.
 I use this with a unifi security gateway.